Diego17cp/Diego17cp/README.md

 - 🌱 I’m currently learning ...
   - PHP
   - Full-Stack
-- I always excited about learning new technologies 🧑‍💻
+- 🧑‍💻 I always excited about learning new technologies.
-- I like the challenges 🔥
+- 🔥 I like the challenges.
-- if you can imagine it, you can program it 🍃
+- 🍃 If you can imagine it, you can program it.

 ---
 # Technologies 🧑‍💻